OSGeo/grass-website/content/news/2023_12_19_annual_report.md

 NC State University team lead by Helena Mitasova, Vaclav Petras, and Anna Petrasova received research support through US Department of Agriculture Natural Resources Conservation Service which includes development of new and enhancement of existing GRASS modules to incorporate dynamic soil survey data into surface water modeling tools.
+Congratulations every one on a great year!!
+And welcome new contributors!

 *Anna Petrasova* (North Carolina State University),\
 *Vaclav (Vashek) Petras* (North Carolina State University)\